 Outline

-Curtin’s Bachelor of Engineering (Honours) offers you an industry-connected education experience in which you will learn how to devise engineering solutions for complex societal and industry challenges.
+Curtin's Bachelor of Engineering offers you an industry-connected university experience in which you will learn how to create solutions to societal challenges, to improve the quality of life for communities around the world.

-Your study will begin with the Engineering Foundation Year (EFY).
-You'll learn the fundamental concepts and develop the required skills common to all areas of engineering – giving you the opportunity to explore our range of engineering disciplines before choosing the major that you'll focus on from your second year.
+Your studies will begin with the Engineering Foundation Year (EFY).
+Designed in extensive consultation with industry, the EFY will teach you the fundamental concepts and skills required by all areas of engineering.
+Importantly, the EFY allows you to explore Curtin's range of engineering majors before choosing your preferred major.

 Engineering Foundation Year

-The program and its support services will help you progress smoothly into your area of specialisation and graduate as a sought-after and career-ready engineer.
+Overall, the EFY and its support services will help you progress smoothly into your chosen discipline and graduate as an industry-ready engineer.
+It includes:

 - team-based design and simulation projects